sraoss/pg_ivm/README.md

 SELECT create_immv('myview', 'SELECT * FROM mytab');
 ```

-creates an IMMV with name 'myview' defined as 'SELECT * FROM mytab'.
+creates an IMMV with name 'myview' defined as `SELECT * FROM mytab`.
 This is corresponding to the following command to create a normal materialized view;

 ```sql
 CREATE MATERIALIZED VIEW myview AS SELECT * FROM mytab;